Students and benefits project

 Download our student benefits training leaflet.

-We can offer any of these courses in-house at your workplace or a venue which suits you, including the basics course, outlined below, at a special price.
+We can offer any of these courses in-house at your workplace or a venue which suits you.

 We produce a range of factsheets on different aspects of benefits for students in Scotland, which you can download below: